 By: Cindy Mitchell New research from the Westmead Institute’s Storr Liver Centre (Australia) in collaboration with the Centre for Vitur Research and Kirby Institute has shown that serum zinc may benefit liver disease in a way we never expected.
 Zinc may hold the key to fighting liver disease.
 In the chart here on the page there are ways to get zinc into your body with food.
 The study, led by Dr. Scott Read and Associate Professor Golo Ahlenstiel, demonstrated that zinc naturally inhibits the inflammatory and antiviral effects of interferon lambda 3 (IFN-A3), a protein stronger associated with tissue damage in chronic liver disease.
 Lead author of the study, Read, said the sturdy provides the first evidence that zinc can act as a potent and specific inhibitor of IFN-A3 in the context of viral infections such as hepatitis C and influenza.
 “We have demonstrated that zinc inhibits numerous facets of the liver’s immune response to viruses that may be mediated by IFN-A3.
 Zinc interferes with IFN-A3 binding to the interferon lambda receptor, which results in decreased antiviral activity and increased viral replication both in vitro and in vivo.
 Interestingly, zinc also blocks the inflammatory activity of IFN-A3, which has been strongly linked to accelerated progression to liver cirrhosis in vital and not-viral liver disease,” explained Read.
 “Our data suggests that serum zinc levels in patients with chronic hepatitis C are genetically predetermined by the IFN-A3 polymorphism, confirming the inhibitory role of zinc in vivo.
 The data highlights the potential for zinc to be sued as a simple and effective treatment against acute and chronic inflammation in the liver.”
 A product carried here in Vitamin Lady store, is called Liver Care by Himalayan USA, A great product to use in your daily care routine.
 Ahlenstiel and his team are now working towards, a therapeutic intervention for IFN-A3- mediated chronic disease.
 For more information on this subject, visit www.westmeadinstitute.org.au

-By: Cindy Mitchell My current health articles in this health blog are on what most people know that blood fat or triglycerides are the chemical form of fat derived from the fats eaten foods (saturated, unsaturated, it does not matter).
+By: Cindy Mitchell My current health blogs in these natural health blogs are on what most people know that blood fat or triglycerides are the chemical form of fat derived from the fats eaten foods (saturated, unsaturated, it does not matter).
 What most people don’t know is that this blood fat is also mostly converted from carbohydrates.
 Calories ingested from a meal and not used immediately by tissues are turned into triglycerides and transported to fat (adipose) cells to be stored.
 Hormones regulate the release of triglycerides from fat cells.
 Your body uses them for energy, so you need some triglycerides for good health.
 Fat is a parking lot for unused calories.
 It is in constant flux, being added when excess calories are consumed and being used between meals or when food isn’t around.
 Too much food going into your mouth will create fat if not used….when moving.
 When your doctor orders the simple blood test mentioned above, the results also include your blood triglyceride level.
 According to the American Heart Association, a triglyceride level of less than 150 mg/dL is considered okay, 150 to 199 mg/dL is “borderline high,” 200 to 499 mg/dL is high, and 500 mg/dL is very high.
 A level of 100 mg/dL is optimal, and I think this is the number we should all try to obtain, since a healthy HDL is generally considered to be 50 mg/dL and above.
 Let’s do some math.
 If your HDL is 55 mg/dL, then in order to obtain a triglyceride-to-HDL ration of 2, your triglyceride level can be no higher then 110 mg/dL.
 Having super-excessive amounts of triglycerides is called hyper-triglceridemia.
 People with this condition typically have triglyceride blood levels of 500 mg/dL and higher.
 Their ratio of triglyceride to HDL is obviously out of whack.

 Hypertriglyceridemia a is a prevalent risk factor for cardiovascular disease and pancreatitis.
 It is a an increasingly important factor in obesity and insulin resistance.
 And guess what?
 The higher your triglyceride levels, the higher your levels of the small, dangerous type of cholesterol.
 High triglyceride levels have been found to be a independent risk factor for heart disease.
 In fact, triglyceride levels are the most important factor, even though they are often overlooked, downplayed, or misunderstood.
 Guide lines to live by RESEARCH, RESEARCH and hey RESEARCH more.
 WE are each unique and it takes a life time to find what is good for each of our bodies.
 Happy Health to each of you.
 Written By: Cindy Mitchell